 STREAMER COFFEE CASTLE

 Streamer's Coffee Tower makes another appearance under architecture.
 Great coffee and a great looking building.
 The coffee tower resembles a dark version of Rapunzel's tower with it's narrow space and vertically challenging stairs.
 I loved the eerie feeling.
-When you first enter you're immediately welcomed to the barista and to order your coffee.
-Follow the black stairs up and feeling of adventure travels with you till get to the first floor.
+When you first enter, you're immediately welcomed to the barista and to order your coffee.
+Follow the black stairs up and feeling of adventure travels with you till you get to the first floor.
 It's all open windows onlooking the bustling streets and concrete walls and floors.

 Chateau Ameba Or DIALOG IN THE DARK